The 16 Types of Business Meetings (and Why They Matter)

 It’s not that the advice is wrong, per se.
 It’s just not specific enough.

 For example, it’s not wrong to tell people they need an agenda with clear outcomes listed for every topic.
 It just doesn’t apply to a lot of situations.
-A detailed agenda for the one-on-one with my boss?
+An exquisitely detailed agenda for the one-on-one with my boss?
 For the sales demo?
 For our morning huddle?
 Yeah, I don’t think so.
 For the board meeting or the requirements analysis meeting?
 Absolutely.

 Sometimes an organization has a pervasive problem with meetings.
 People complain that there are too many meetings, nothing gets done, it’s wasted time, it’s all power and politics instead of productivity—and they start to look for solutions.
 They find lots of generic advice, and they find lots of this kind of drivel: